1202anthonychen1202/Snack-Stealer-Game/README.md

 # Snack-Stealer-Game
-Game created for Hopper Hacks 2023
+2-D top-down game created in Unity for Hopper Hacks 2023

+## Quick Start Guide

 IMPORTANT: Please make these changes before the game package is imported to the Unity Editor.
 Failure to do so will result in invisible sprites and broken camera. <br />